Hang gliding: Training and safety

 Due to the poor safety record of early hang gliding pioneers, the sport has traditionally been considered unsafe.
 Advances in pilot training and glider construction have led to a much improved safety record.
 Modern hang gliders are very sturdy when constructed to Hang Glider Manufacturers Association, BHPA, Deutscher Hängegleiterverband, or other certified standards using modern materials.
 Although lightweight, they can be easily damaged, either through misuse or by continued operation in unsafe wind and weather conditions.
 All modern gliders have built-in dive recovery mechanisms such as luff lines in kingposted gliders, or "sprogs" in topless gliders.

 Pilots fly in harnesses that support their bodies.
 Several different types of harnesses exist.
+At least one set of hang glider construction plans (Hall's Hawk) had instructions for constructing a harness.
 Pod harnesses are put on like a jacket and the leg portion is behind the pilot during launch.
 Once in the air the feet are tucked into the bottom of the harness.
 They are zipped up in the air with a rope and unzipped before landing with a separate rope.
 A cocoon harness is slipped over the head and lies in front of the legs during launch.
 After takeoff, the feet are tucked into it and the back is left open.
 A knee hanger harness is also slipped over the head but the knee part is wrapped around the knees before launch and just pick up the pilots leg automatically after launch.
 A supine or suprone harness is a seated harness.
 The shoulder straps are put on before launch and after takeoff the pilot slides back into the seat and flies in a seated position.